tahababou12/CoCo/README.md

-# CoCo - Co-Composer of Ideas
+# CoCo

-A creative drawing application with hand gesture recognition and AI enhancement capabilities.
+The Co-Composer for your ideas.
+CoCo is a creative drawing application with hand gesture recognition and AI enhancement capabilities.
+We put creativity back in the user's hands (quite literally).

 ## Features